cairis-platform/cairis/_posts/2015-12-22-examples_in_action.md

 We have re-vamped the [examples]({{ site.baseurl }}/examples.html) that come with CAIRIS, based on how CAIRIS is often used.

-Rather than simply providing a sample model file, we now provide model files based on two classes of examples:
+Rather than simply providing a sample model file, we have provided model files that constitute specification exemplars for security design.
+We have provided two types of models.

 ### [Personas]({{ site.baseurl }}/personas.html)